WiIIiam278/breaking-bad-ds/README.md

 </a>
 </p>

 *Breaking Bad*, as a Nintendo DS game, complete with 3D graphics and models.
 Master the art of the cook on your Nintendo DS system and prepare the perfect batch&mdash;lest you meet the wrong end of Gus.
-Hone your cook in both Singleplayer and Local Multiplayer VS.
+Hone your cook in both Singleplayer and Local Multiplayer Vs.

 ## Playing
 For the absolute best experience, pop the ROM on a flashcart and enjoy!